somatonic/ProcesswireBlankInstall/README.txt

 Get the latest ProcessWire install package.
 Before you install, replace the folders

-/site/install
+/basic-site/install
-/site/templates
+/basic-site/templates

-with the one from this blank install.
+with the ones from this blank install.

 Proceed with the installation as usual.